Details of revised fees and charges including information on how to pay.

 - to vary or surrender an existing permit

-However, the Environment Agency will send out the 2018/19 annual subsistence charge invoices during May or June of 2018.
+For 2018 to 2019 the Environment Agency plan to send their annual subsistence charge invoices during May or June of 2018.
 Invoices will be delayed because the Environment Agency is developing a new billing system.
 This will affect customers with environmental permits for:

 - water discharge activities and groundwater activities